 Thursday is art day!
 This week we’re learning about principles of art, including things like balance and proportion.
 After we learn about the principles we practice with our own drawings.
 Each of my kids, kindergarten through high school have the same assignment.
 Today they are to focus on balance in their pictures as they draw a sketch of their choice in their sketchbooks.

-We pull out the how-to-draw books, the colored pencils, crayons, sharpeners, and paints for the two youngest who insisted that they wanted paints.
-They’re really into painting.
+We pull out the how-to-draw books, the colored pencils, crayons, sharpeners, and paints for the two youngest who insisted on painting.

 Friday is our flex day.
 The Layers of Learning Homeschool Curriculum includes four major subjects: History, Geography, Science, and Arts.
 That means that if you do one subject a day through your week, you’ll have a flex day.
 You might think it’s a do-nothing day, but in fact, it is the most important day in our homeschool.
 It’s our day for field trips, homeschool friends, and catch up work.
 But it is also an extra day for us to review what we’ve learned in our unit and throw in an extra exploration or two from a subject we enjoyed this week.